InvertGames/uFrame.Documentation/pages/nodes/element-commands.md

 [add example]

+## Publishing Commands

+You can make a Command to be published to the [Event Aggregator](event-aggregator.md) after it is handled by the Controller.
+In the designer, right-click on the command and select _Publish_ option.

 ## Command internal implementation

-Commands are defined in the [ViewModel](viewmodel.md) classes as properties of type [`Signal`](signal.md).
+Commands are defined in the [ViewModel](viewmodel.md) classes as properties of type [Signal](signal.md).
 It makes it possible to subscribe to them and execute custom code when the command is executed.